 |

-In 1976 naval architect Jim Krogen and his business
+In 1976 naval architect Jim Krogen

-heavy-displacement trawler styled motor yachts for the US market.
+to build traditional-styled heavy-displacement trawler yachts for

-to go offshore was also part of the design.
+cruiser, the ability to go offshore was also part of the design.

 The hull of the Krogen 38 is GRP sandwich construction